-The school will promote a culture in which safeguarding pupils is the uppermost priority, beyond any perceived professional loyalties to colleagues, ensuring that staff are actively encouraged to report concerns, regardless of their relationship with the staff member.
+The school will promote a culture in which safeguarding pupils is the uppermost priority, beyond any perceived professional loyalties to colleagues, ensuring that staff are actively encouraged to report concerns, regardless of their relationship with the staff member (Process to follow when reporting an allegation/Low-level concern - annex 1).
 Staff will report all safeguarding concerns they have to the headteacher immediately in line with the procedures laid out in the Child Protection and Safeguarding Policy.
 Staff members will report concerns without undue delay.
 Staff members will be aware that concerns are still worth reporting even if they do not seem serious.